 You might notice that your heartburn occurs after you eat certain foods or for no reason at all.
 You may experience heartburn in the morning, at night, or throughout the day.
-No matter when you experience heartburn, if you experience the symptom for a period of at least multiple weeks, then there is a chance that you have acid reflux.
+No matter when you experience heartburn, if you experience the symptom for multiple weeks, then you could have acid reflux.

-Sometimes, the symptoms of acid reflux are difficult to distinguish from other conditions such as indigestion and stomach ulcers.
+But sometimes, the symptoms of acid reflux are difficult to distinguish from other conditions such as indigestion and stomach ulcers.
 If you have indigestion, then your heartburn may occur more sporadically.
-Stomach ulcers on the other hand, can produce symptoms that last for a period of at least several weeks.
+Stomach ulcers, on the other hand, can produce symptoms that last for a period of several weeks.
 A detailed examination is necessary to determine whether you are experiencing symptoms of an ulcer or acid reflux.

-Additionally, a large number of other stomach and intestinal disorders can lead to symptoms of burning, nausea and vomiting might develop.
+Additionally, a large number of other stomach and intestinal disorders can lead to symptoms of burning, nausea and vomiting.
 When vomiting, a person might also regurgitate bits of food or feel as though food is stuck in the upper chest.
-Other symptoms include difficulty swallowing and excessive salivation.
+Other symptoms possibly linked to reflux include difficulty swallowing and excessive salivation.
 Blood in the vomit indicates potentially serious esophageal or stomach damage.
 When a person with reflux has symptoms like these – trouble/painful swallowing, recurrent vomiting, or bleeding – these are all signs that a closer look might be needed, and indications for upper endoscopy imaging studies.

 Symptoms may worsen or improve at night.
 With supine acid reflux, symptoms become worse when a person is lying down and sleeping.
-With upright acid reflux, symptoms begin when a person is conscious.
-For both types, symptoms will vary based on their duration and intensity.
-Both types of acid reflux can indicate the presence of GERD.
+With upright acid reflux, symptoms begin when a person is upright and conscious.

 Because you are asleep, you may not notice that you are experiencing heartburn.
 Other people experience heartburn that is so painful that it is difficult to sleep through the night.
 Many people with persistent heartburn are unable to get a full night's rest.

 Certain foods may trigger the onset of symptoms.
 These include greasy foods, meats that are high in fat, butter, mayonnaise, cream-based sauce, salad dressing, chocolate, dairy products, and beverages with caffeine.
-Citrus and acidic foods can increase stomach acid production.
+Citrus and acidic foods can also trigger symptoms.

-Barrett's esophagus is a condition that results from excessive heartburn.
+Barrett's esophagus is a condition that results from acid reflux over the longer term.
 The normal esophageal lining becomes damaged and replaced with a lining that is typical in the intestines.
-Those with Barrett's esophagus are likely to develop cancer.
-Cancer of the esophagus tends to be more common among men than women.
-Weight loss, pain while eating, problems swallowing, and blood in the vomit are symptoms of Barrett's esophagus.
+Those with Barrett's esophagus are 30 times more likely to develop a type of esophageal cancer known as esophageal adenocarcinoma.
+Warning signs include weight loss, pain while eating, problems swallowing, and blood in the vomit.

-If you have chronic acid reflux, then you may notice that certain foods or environmental factors are responsible for triggering your symptoms.
+Talk to your doctor about the heartburn symptoms.
+Frequent heartburn may require medication.
+If the symptoms are mild and occasional, lifestyle changes might be recommended.
 If you notice that certain fatty foods are causing your heartburn, then you should do your best to avoid them.
-If you notice that large portions are causing your acid reflux, then you should try to eat smaller meals throughout the day.
+If you notice that large portions are causing your acid reflux, then try to eat smaller meals throughout the day.
 Stress can also cause symptoms of heartburn, so try to maintain a balanced lifestyle.